PAHADIx/everest-php/README.md

 # The idea
 I was a very big fan of the MVC-framework implemented by ASP.Net.
 This framwork implements very similar pattern and should be familiar to ASP.Net developers.

+# Installation
+Using composer:
+`composer require akitech/hooks`

+Set `"minimum-stability": "dev"` on your `composer.json` file.

+Or simply, download this repositoy as zip.

 # Docs
 Docs are not being created.
 If you would like to contribute, please email to tika.pahadi@selu.edu or create a pull request.